Tuesday, 24 March 2015

 Business communication - Introduction, definition. good manners and etiquettes

-Business communication - introduction
+communication - introduction

-The sharing of information between people within an organisation that is performed for the commercial benefit of an organisation; relays information within a business; or functions as an official statement from a company.
+commercial benefit of an organisation; relays information within a business; or functions as an official

 Definition